 Identifying strengths and shortcomings becomes more comfortable when we have clarity about our core values.
 For example, if an ethical code of conduct is an essential aspect of someone’s professional life, that would naturally signify that morality is a strength he has.

 4. Asking for feedback

 An incredible method to gauge our abilities is requesting genuine criticism from individuals we stay with or work with.
 Seeing ourselves from another person’s viewpoint can widen our self-perception and eventually change the way we see ourselves.
-Asking and accepting feedback can be a game changer when it comes to identifying strength and weakness for self-improvement.
+Asking and accepting feedback can be a game-changer when it comes to identifying strengths and weaknesses for self-improvement.

 Are Tests the Best Way to Determine What My Strengths Are?